T h e U i g h u r s русский

 lungs.
 Then they are tied up and submersed into boiling water.
 The

-Uighurs make bread from wheat flour, sometimes, from corn f
+Uighurs make bread from wheat flour, sometimes, from corn flour.

 with salt and milk – “atkän çay”.